People resist God because of their pride, but pride can be neutralized by humility, a character trait that allows a person to submit to God.

 Fasting puts us in a proper humble and contrite frame of mind, allowing God to respond to us, freeing us from our burdens and guiding us into His Kingdom.

 At the right time and in the right situation, laughter can indeed be the best medicine.
-David Maas explains how theraputic humor and merriment can be both physically and spiritually.
+Humor and merriment can be therapeutic both physically and spiritually.

 Since the beginning, God's purpose has been to bring all things into harmony with Him, giving mankind a respite from the heaviness of a sin-laden world.